akshell/docs/intro.rst

 ---------

 Akshell is not a web framework; so it offers rather low-level means of web development.
-However, applications can :func:`use <use>` other applications as libraries.
+However, applications can use other applications as libraries.
 This feature really frees your creativity: use libraries, create new ones, set up your own environment -- everything is open!

-The :doc:`basic Akshell library <ref/ak/index>`, called ak_, provides
+The :doc:`basic Akshell library <ref/ak/index>`, named ak_, provides
 general JavaScript goodies and a :term:`Model-View-Controller <MVC>` framework facilitating web development.
 This library is enabled in the application skeleton; the code of the rest of this document actively